vitaly-t/connection-string/README.md

 The object returned by the parser contains only what is present in the connection string, combined with the defaults, if those were specified, plus methods as documented further.

+In addition, the class has non-enumerable read-only properties `hostname` + `port`, for simpler and safer access to the first host details, compatible with how old parsers did it.

 ### `setDefaults(defaults) => ConnectionString`

 The method takes an object with default values, and safely combines it with what's missing in the current object.